E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 \end{equation}

-Give a brief overview of why the module is/was being created, explaining a little of the scientific background and how it fits into the larger picture of what you want to achieve.
+Give a brief overview of why the module is/was| \psi \rangl being created, explaining a little of the scientific background and how it fits into the larger picture of what you want to achieve.
 The overview should be comprehensible to a scientist non-expert in the domain area of the software module.